nicinabox/glances/README.md

 Tip: Treat your tile objects as immutable to avoid sneaky bugs.

+## Tile Layouts

+Currently supported tile layouts:

+* standard
+* ticker
+* list

+For ticker and list types, pass a key/value object, a flat array, or an array of pairs as the `value`.

-# TODO
+## TODO

 * [ ] More robust scheduler
-* [ ] More robust value types based on data structures or setting
+* [x] More robust value types based on data structures or setting
+* [ ] Dynamic tile routes to POST data